 HOUSING PROGRAM DESCRIPTION OF ACTUAL LEASING ISSUES AND SOLUTIONS MTW Public Housing Kansas Residential Landlord Tenant Act requires all lease holders to give 30 days' notice of termination of the lease.
 This state law notice provision creates a 30-day delay from when a tenant accepts a public housing unit to when they can take occupancy.
 Vacancy days created by state law are beyond the ability of the agency to control.
-MTW Housing Choice Voucher In 2018, the time voucher holders required to lease up due to low unit availability significantly increased, causing a reduction in utilization.
-Local, Non-Traditional N/A i.
+MTW Housing Choice Voucher N/A Local, Non-Traditional N/A i.
 Actual Waiting List Information